programminghistorian/ph-submissions/en/drafts/originals/urban-demographic-data-r-ggplot2.md

 The tibble contains comprehensive information combining urban and demographic data about sister city relationships.
 The urban data includes information about both origin and destination cities (`origincity`, `destinationcity`), their respective countries (`origincountry`, `destinationcountry`), and their geographical coordinates (`originlat`, `originlong`, `destinationlat`, `destinationlong`).
 It also contains information about the distance between paired cities (`dist`) and their administrative relationship status (`eu`).
 For demographic analysis, we have population data for both origin and destination cities (`originpopulation`, `destinationpopulation`).
 This combination of data types should allow us to explore how city characteristics and population patterns influence partnerships.

-## Creating Our First Graph
+## Creating Your First Graph

 Let's begin by exploring an urban pattern that connects to broader questions about European integration and international relations: do EU cities tend to form stronger sister city relationships with cities in the same country, in other EU countries, or outside the EU?
 Answering this question will help us understand not just sister city relationships but also larger historical processes like post-war reconciliation, European identity development, and urban diplomacy's changing nature.
 Similar visualization techniques could be used to study other international relationships, such as trade partnerships, cultural exchanges, or diplomatic missions.

-In ggplot2, begin with the following code:
+Let's start by counting how many destination cities are either domestic (same country as origin city), in a different EU country, or in a non-EU country.
+Paste the following code into ggplot2:

 ```